 Prior to his term as President-Elect, Mackel served on the Membership Committee.
 After his sixth year as a committee member, he was elected to Vice President for Membership and reelected for three terms.
 "That was a major growth opportunity for me," said Mackel.
 "It was my first opportunity to serve on the Board of Directors.
 One of the things I learned about the association from that perspective was that there were so few personal agendas.
-No matter what the issue, how thorny, or how divisive, when it came down to it, the people at the board level were working in the best interest of the association.
-That is one of the most reassuring things I've learned-that this is a group of caring professionals committed to the success of this association.
-That surprised me, and I feel very, very good about that."
+No

-Photo by Kob Banayote
+Photo by Rob Banayote

-Mackel, right, prepares for a management retreat with Bob Dobell Jr., associate director of athletics, standing left, and Ned Ross, assistant director of maintenance and operations, scated.
+Mackel, right, prepares for a management retreat with Bob Dobell Jr., associate director of athletics, standing left, and Ned Ross, assistant director of maintenance and operations, seated.